Finding the right program for your gifted child can be daunting.

 |Student-paced||$4,750 to $5,500|

-These schools offer no formal program for gifted learners but have an accelerated baseline curriculum.
+These schools offer no formal program for gifted students, but have an accelerated baseline curriculum.
 This means all students—gifted or not—do the work of older peers at other schools.
-For exceptionally gifted learners, this alone is likely not enough to support their needs.
+For highly gifted learners (those in the 99th percentile), this alone is likely not enough to support their needs.